mtrevisan/Boxon/README.md

 <a name="how-to-annotations"></a>
 ### Custom annotations

-You can also define your own annotation by define an annotation and implementing `CodecInterface` as in the following example.
+You can also define your own annotation by define an annotation and implementing `Codec` as in the following example.

 Optionally, the method `String condition()` could be defined.